 There are only a handful of four-year colleges in Wyoming.
 The University of Wyoming is the oldest among them, and also serves the largest student enrollment.
 Meanwhile, the University of Phoenix in Wyoming primarily offers online degrees and certificate programs, though the school offers several local campus locations for in-state students.
 Wyoming Catholic College is the newest addition to Wyoming's small collection of four-year institutions, opened in 2005 and specializing in Catholic liberal arts programs.

 To help make an informed decision, prospective college students in Wyoming typically compare location, affordability and the length of programs at postsecondary schools.

 We use a custom algorithm to help us effectively rank the best state schools, identifying each of the above criteria, along with several other key elements.
 Methodologies include acceptance rate, student retention, graduation rate and enrollment rates.
 Below you'll find a list of profiles for the top two-year and four-year colleges in Wyoming.

-Best College in Wyoming
+2020 Best Accredited Colleges in Wyoming

 University of Wyoming

 Wyoming started with a co-ed class of 42 students.
 Today, this land-grant research institution in Laramie welcomes about 14,000 students a-year and offers more than 180 degree programs through seven colleges.
 Fields include business, education, engineering, and law.